 APERITIFS: Wines taken before a meal to stimulate the appetite.
 Aperitifs should have sufficient acid to taste fresh and leave the palate clean.
-Alcohol should be between 14% and 17% should be complex and vinous.
-Acidity should be between 0.45% & 0.65% and alcohol 10% to 14%.
-For example Bordeaux, Burgundy, Rioja.
+Alcohol should be between 14% and 17%.

 TABLE WINE CLASSES: These wines are meant to accompany the enjoyment of food.
 They can vary from light to strong flavour.
 Table wines are varied in style and colour and are dealt with under separate headings.